bagrinsergiu/BitBlox-KB/domains/third-party-domains/godaddy/index.rst

 ========

-If you purchased a domain from GoDaddy, you can use it for your BitBlox Landing Page by following a process called domain/ subdomain mapping.
-In this process, you'll change a few settings in your GoDaddy account to tell the domain/ subdomain where to point.
+If you purchased a domain from GoDaddy, you can use it for your BitBlox Landing Page by following a process called domain/subdomain mapping.
+In this process, you'll change a few settings in your GoDaddy account to tell the domain/subdomain where to point.

 .. contents::